A family of non-periodic tilings of the plane by right golden triangles: Tilings with golden right triangles

 In this paper, we consider a specific substitution and the associated family of substitution tilings with right ``golden'' triangles introduced by Danzer and van Ophuysen~\cite{do} and later in~\cite{ver}.

 \paragraph{Golden right triangles and tilings.} The altitude of any right triangle cuts it into two similar triangles.
-Those triangles are denoted by $S,L$ on Fig.~\ref{pic2}(a).
+Those triangles are denoted by $S,L$ in Fig.~\ref{pic2}(a).

 If the angles of the original right triangle are chosen appropriately, then the ratio of the size of the initial triangle to the size of $L$ equals the ratio of the size of $L$ to the size of $S$.
-More specifically, the ratio of the legs of the initial triangle should be equal to the square root of the golden ratio $\psi=\sqrt{\frac{\sqrt5-1}2}$.
-Such a triangle is shown on Fig.~\ref{pic2}(b).
-The lengths of the sides of triangles $S,L$ are shown on Fig.~\ref{pic2}(с).
+More specifically, the ratio of the legs of the initial triangle should be equal to the square root of the golden ratio $\phi=\sqrt{\frac{\sqrt5-1}2}$.
+Such a triangle is shown in Fig.~\ref{pic2}(b).
+The lengths of the sides of triangles $S,L$ are shown in Fig.~\ref{pic2}(c).
 We will call triangles of this shape \emph{golden right triangles}.\footnote{The name ``golden'' in a similar context was used to call isosceles triangles whose all angles are integer multiples of $36^{\circ}$ (Robinson triangles).
 To avoid confusion, we add the attribute ``right''.}

-We will use triangles $L$ and $S$ as proto-tiles and their isometric images are called \emph{tiles}.
+We will use triangles $L$ and $S$ as proto-tiles.
 More specifically, isometric images of $L$ are called \emph{large tiles}, and isometric images of $S$ are called \emph{small tiles}.
-A \emph{tiling} $T$ is a family of pair-wise non-overlapping tiles, which means that the interiors of the tiles are disjoint.
-On Fig.~\ref{pic5}, we can see an example of a tiling.
+In Fig.~\ref{pic5}, we can see an example of a tiling.